france5289/OptimizationFinalProject/README.md

 ## Usage
 ### Development environment setup
-> Note : you should install *Ranger* from its official github page
+> Note : you should install *Ranger* from its official github page first

 > It's recommended to use a python virtual environments